-Varaian Data Channes Version Date Chapter 1 revised; The market participants will be informed about handbook updates on the web site and by newsletters.
+Version Date Changes Chapter 1 revised; The market participants will be informed about handbook updates on the web site and by newsletters.
 Chapter 2 revised; 2.2.1 Imbalance Settlement Responsible (eSett) revised.
 2.2.3 Distribution System Operator has been updated.
 2.2.6 Market Operator (Nord Pool Spot): "Informing eSett if any market participant is misusing the market or behaving abnormally" added.
 2.4.1 Imbalance Settlement Agreement: topics included in the imbalance settlement agreement list revised.
 2.4.2 Entering into Agreement has been updated.
 Chapter 3 revised; the introduction has been updated and a table with structure report MGA examples has been added.
 3.1 Settlement structure: a figure with an Illustrative example of structure elements and their relations has been added.
 3.6.7 Reporting Schedule and Gate Closure Times: an example of the gate closure times for reporting structure information has been added.
 Chapter 4 revised; 4.1 Metered Data by Types: the calculation of losses in Finland has been clarified.
 Chapter 5 revised; 5.2 Reporting Data Flows: figure 10 and 11 have been updated, a table with information types has been added.
 5.4.2.2 Example of MGA Exchange Reporting has been added.
-5.4.2.4 Reporting of Consumption Sweden: calculation of metred losses has been added.
-Chapter 6 revised; 6.4 Imbalance Settlement with Missing Data has been added Chapter 7 Pricing and Fees has been added.
+Chapter 7 Pricing and Fees has been added.
+Chapter 7 Pricing and Fees has been added.
 Chapter 8 Invoicing has been rewritten.
 Chapter 9 Collateral and Risk Management has been rewritten.
 Chapter 10 revised; 10.1.1 The Communication Coding Schemes for the Market Participants has been updated Appendix 1 revised.
 V2.01 17.12.2014 Terminology; MEC: MP's metered consumption in MGA or MP's production plan per PU rectified to per RO.
 V2.1 24.04.2015 / 19.5.2015 Foreword; revised Terminology; BRP, DSO, TSO and MBA updated Chapter 1; Customer Committee will be established, process for updating the handbook has been rewritten Chapter 2; revised;2.2.3 updated with DSO role in Norway Chapter 3; chapter revised and restructured; figure 7, table 2, 3.
-4 and 6 updated; new table 7 added with TSO gate closures Chapter 4; revised; 4.1, new consumption type PU own consumption added; 4.4.3 reporting of minor production in Finland clarified; Chapter 5; revised; reporting of bilateral trades in Sweden clarified; 5.1; updated with governance of reporting requirements; 5.2, Figure 11 and 12 updated;5.3 updated Chapter 6; revised; 6.5, handling of balance errors after gate closure will be handled according to national procedures Chapter 8; revision of required banking setup Chapter 9; revision of collateral schedule, clarification of collateral formula Chapter 10; revised, 10.1.1 Data Communication encryption added Appendix 1; Registration as liable to energy tax in Sweden added Appendix 4: removed Appendix 4; removed Chapter 5.1.1.
+4 and 6 updated; new table 7 added with TSO gate closures Chapter 4; revised; 4.1, new consumption type PU own consumption added; 4.4.3 reporting of minor production in Finland clarified; Chapter 5; revised; reporting of bilateral trades in Sweden clarified; 5.1; updated with governance of reporting requirements; 5.2, Figure 11 and 12 updated;5.3 updated Chapter 6; revised; 6.5, handling of balance errors after gate closure will be handled according to national procedures Chapter 9; revision of required banking setup Chapter 9; revision of collateral schedule, clarification of collateral formula Chapter 10; revised, 10.1.1 Data Communication encryption added Appendix 1; Registration as liable to energy tax in Sweden added Appendix 2; removed Appendix 4; removed Chapter 5.1.1.
 Unit and Accuracy.
 Requirements related to Finland clarified.
 V2.11 03.07.2015 Terminology; Definition of Regulation Object updated Foreword; reference to the Communication guidelines added Chapter 3; Table 3 updated regarding RO and PU Chapter 5; Introduction: Updated how reporting is regulated in Norway.
 Chapter 5.2; figure 11 updated with clarification regarding confirmation reports; figure 12 updated with clarification regarding PPC Chapter 5.3; Updated reporting schedule for Norway